On the Whitehead theorem for nilpotent motivic spaces: Applications

 Given any connected space $\mathscr{X}$, the James construction $J(\mathscr{X})$ \cite[Theorem 2.4.2]{AWW} comes equipped with a morphism $\mathscr{X} \to J(\mathscr{X})$ that is universal among maps from $\mathscr{X}$ to associative monoids: if $\mathscr{M}$ is an associative monoid in $\ho{k}$, then given a map $f: \mathscr{X} \to \mathscr{M}$, $f$ factors uniquely through the map $\mathscr{X} \to J(\mathscr{X})$.
 The universal property of the James construction applied to the map $\pone \to \op{Gr}_{SL_2}$ of the previous point factors through a morphism:

 Moreover, the left hand side has an increasing filtration by spaces of the form $J_n(\pone)$ with successive subquotients equivalent to $S^{2n,n}$; we refer to this filtration as the James filtration.
 After a single simplicial suspension, the left hand side splits as $\bigvee_{n \geq 0} S^{2n+1,n}$ by \cite[Proposition 5.6]{WickelgrenWilliams}.
-The next result, which implies Theorem~\ref{thmintro:exoticequivalence} essentially follows from the fact that Theorem~\ref{thm:mitchellfiltration} implies that the James filtration coincides with the Schubert filtration.
+The next result, which implies Theorem~\ref{thmintro:exoticequivalence} essentially follows from assertion of Theorem~\ref{thm:mitchellfiltration} that the James filtration coincides with the Schubert filtration; in the motivic context, we view the ``weight shifting" displayed by $\psi$ as an exotic periodicity.

-\begin{theorem} Assume $k$ is a field having characteristic $0$. \begin{enumerate}[noitemsep,topsep=1pt] \item The morphism $\Sigma^{\infty}_{S^1}\psi$ is an equivalence. \item The morphism $\psi$ is an equivalence. \item The morphism $S^{3,1} \to \Omega^{1,1}\op{HP}^{\infty}$ of the introduction is a weak equivalence. \end{enumerate} \end{theorem}
+\begin{theorem} Assume $k$ is a field having characteristic $0$. \begin{enumerate}[noitemsep,topsep=1pt] \item The morphism $\Sigma^{\infty}_{S^1}\psi$ is an equivalence. \item The morphism $\psi: \Omega^{1,0}\Sigma^{1,0}S^{2,1} \to \Omega^{1,1}\Sigma^{1,1}S^{2,1}$ is an equivalence. \item The morphism $S^{3,1} \to \Omega^{1,1}\op{HP}^{\infty}$ of the introduction is a weak equivalence. \end{enumerate} \end{theorem}

 \begin{proof} Consider the Schubert filtration on $\op{Gr}_{SL_2}$ from Theorem~\ref{thm:mitchellfiltration}.
 By definition of the James filtration on $J(\pone)$, the layers $J_r(\pone)$ are precisely the images of ${\pone}^{\times r}$ under the monoid structure.
 Thus, Theorem~\ref{thm:mitchellfiltration}(3) implies that the product map factors through a map